alexch/codelikethis/public/lessons/learn_to_code_with_python/hello_bottle.md

 # Hello, Localhost!

-- Go back to the Terminal and run the app with `python3 hello.py`
+- Go back to the Terminal and run the app with one of these (depending on your installation details):

+    * `python hello.py`
+    * `python3 hello.py`

 - Visit <http://localhost:5000/> to see it running on your own computer.